Tgill1085/MLZoomCamp2025/steamhardwarerec/README.md

 - View minimum & recommended specs side-by-side (if available in data)
 - Listing of the Top 20 most popular games you can actually run
 - Catalog highlights: Top 10 most & least demanding games
-- Fully reproducible pipeline (no large files in repo)
+- Fully reproducible pipeline, and available as a live demo

 ## Live Demo